Open your Chute with Matt Ryan in your 2015 Draft (Todd Kirkland / Icon SMI)

 running backs and two top wide receivers in the first five rounds).

 Fantasy Football Quarterback Rankings to help target quarterbacks that will still be available after the big names are gone.
-In addition to Matt Ryan,
+In addition to Matt Ryan (ATL),

-players like Jay Cutler, Ben Roethlisberger, and Carson Palmer all find themselves in situations this year that could make them solid value picks, and they all can be had much, much later in your draft.
+players like Matthew Stafford (DET), Philip Rivers (SDG), and Sam Bradford (PHI) all find themselves in situations this year that could make them solid value picks, and they all can be had much, much later in your draft.

 If you pull off your "Quarterback Free-Fall" successfully, you will find your fantasy football team loaded with a good stable of running